nryrk/nryrk/README.md

 ## 🚀 About Me

 🎒 I am Onur, a **Software Engineer** (specializing in **Swift Applications**), full-time nomad, indie maker, and a minimalist from Germany.
-I graduated in computer science in 2019 at the University of Kassel, Germany, and have been in the software engineering industry ever since by working 100% remotely and traveling through the world since 2019.
-I only own what fits in my backpack and I have already visited 35 countries so far and got to know many cultures and areas.
+I graduated in computer science in 2019 at the University of Kassel, Germany, and have been in the software engineering industry ever since by working 100% remotely.
+I travel through the world since 2019 next to my work and I only own what fits in my backpack.
+I have already visited 35 countries so far and got to know many cultures and areas.

-🎸 Outside the world of tech, I enjoy pushing myself to develop new skills.
+🎸 Outside the world of tech & travel, I enjoy pushing myself to develop new skills.
 I really enjoy playing acoustic guitar, which I taught myself.

 📚 I also love reading books on **personal-** & **indie development**.
 My favorite one is [**MAKE**](https://makebook.io) by _Pieter Levels_.